aassauljm/good-company/README.md

 FRA Reporting Month = Date or Month

+Balance Date = endOFMonth(FRA Reporting Month)

+favourites button where?

 Financial Statements Required (User to determine if company is large (link to section 41 of the Financial Reporting Act 2013), a public entity, ), Financial Statements Due (if required), Audit of Financials Required (yes or no), Audit Due (if required), Annual Report Required (yes or no), Annual Report Due (if required),

+Companies Act 1993 s 196
+Financial Reports Preperation
+* Are you a large company? -- lawbrowser definition

+* This company has more than 10 shareholders, have the shareholders opted out of financial reporting requirements?

+* tranisition of 9 to 10 and vice versa triggers a check

+Audits

+Registration

+s 208 Annual Report

+accounting period year ending on balance date

+overseas company must register financial statements